Winson Optics

 // Issue #07 -- The 10% Price Premium Question

-"A lot of people ask me: if both quote 115°, why is Winson's AF 10% more expensive?
-My answer is always the same -- I take them to the 30,000-cycle steel wool test data.
-Cheap AF is a consumable.
-It looks perfect on day one and fails at 2,000 rubs.
-Our AF is a capital asset -- it retains above 105° contact angle after 24 hours of combined UV and acid-alkali stress.
-That's not a spec sheet number.
-That's the difference between a product recall and a 5-year client relationship."
+"A lot of buyers ask me: if both suppliers quote 115° contact angle, why is Winson's AF coating 10% more expensive?
+I always give the same answer -- I show them the 30,000-cycle steel wool abrasion test data.
+A cheap AF coating is essentially a consumable.
+It looks perfect on day one and degrades past the functional threshold around 2,000 rubs.
+Our AF is specified as a durable surface asset -- it retains above 105° contact angle after 24 hours of combined UV and acid-alkali stress exposure.
+That number isn't pulled from a spec sheet.
+It's the difference between a field warranty claim and a 5-year repeat order."

-Vendors who only show fresh samples are hiding the degradation curve.
-Always ask for the 6-month field data or the 20,000-cycle post-test contact angle report.
+Vendors who only provide fresh samples are hiding the degradation curve.
+Always request 6-month field data or a post-test contact angle report at 20,000+ cycles before approving a supplier.

-We only ship what passes our internal 30,000-cycle protocol.
-Every batch includes a QC card with the post-test contact angle -- not just the initial spec.
+We only release product that passes our internal 30,000-cycle protocol.
+Every shipment includes a QC card with the post-abrasion contact angle result -- not just the initial coating spec.